moonbitlang/moonbit-course/course10/course_en.md

     - `trait Hash { hash(Self) -> Int }`
     - `"ThisIsAVeryVeryLongString".hash() == -321605584`
 - HashMap:
-  - Using hash functions to to map data to indices in an array, providing efficient data access and manipulation (adding and updating data).
+  - Using hash functions to map data to indices in an array, providing efficient data access and manipulation (adding and updating data).

     ```moonbit
     // For a: Array[(Key, Value)], key: Key, value: Value